Smaug123/gr-common-actions/github-release/README.md

 ## `binary-contents`

 Paths to some binary data to upload to the release as release assets.
+These paths are relative to the workspace; because the action runs in a Docker container, you cannot e.g. write data to `/tmp` in an earlier step and then release it from there.

 The simpler (but less flexible) way to pass inputs here is as a single string (if you want to upload only one asset):